SAP/cap-operator-lifecycle/content/en/docs/installation/kyma-cluster.md

 ```
   ![kyma-kyma-cap-op-installing](/cap-operator-lifecycle/img/kyma-cap-op-installing.png)

-- Once the CAP Operator is installed, the module state as well the kyma resource state will be `Ready`.
+- Once the CAP Operator is installed, the module state as well as the kyma resource state will be `Ready`.

   ![kyma-kyma-cap-op-ready](/cap-operator-lifecycle/img/kyma-cap-op-ready.png)